AlessandroZ/LaZagne/README.md

 laZagne.exe browsers -h
 ```

-* Use a file for dictionary attacks (used only when it's necessary: mozilla masterpassword, system hahes, etc.).
-The file has to be a wordlist in cleartext (no rainbow), it has not been optmized to be fast but could useful for basic passwords.
+* Use a file for dictionary attacks (used only when it's necessary: Mozilla Master Password, system hashes, etc.).
+The file has to be a wordlist in cleartext (no rainbow), it has not been optimized to be fast but could be useful for basic passwords.
 ```
 laZagne.exe all -path file.txt
 ```